 The FP allows the use of grades 100 and 120 GGBFS only.
-It further restricts the amount of GGBFS to no more than 50 percent of the minimum weight of portland cement shown for each class of concrete in the FP to be replaced with GGBFS at a rate of one part slag to one part portland cement.
-Blends less than 50 percent of the minimum weight of portland cement may be desirable when higher early concrete strengths are required to facilitate quick form removal or when thin sections are placed at low temperatures.
+It further restricts the amount of GGBFS to no more than 50 percent of the total weight of the cementitious materials.
+Blends less than 50 percent of the total weight of cementitious materials may be desirable when higher early concrete strengths are required to facilitate quick form removal or when thin sections are placed at low temperatures.
 However, some of the GGBFS benefits noted below may be sacrificed.